 Most difficult has been finding an image of H.W.
 (Harry) Weymann – (1866-1930).

 Initially all I could find were these likenesses in the 1922 Philadelphia Inquirer:

 I’ve been feeling run down lately (it’s now been 2 years on Enzalutamide) and I decided to take the self imposed pressure off from posting for a few weeks and just chill.
 Hopefully this will give me time to think about how to complete some of the many half finished posts I have been working on.

-Every living being, and every person, has seated next to us, the Paramatma, an expansion of God, Krishna.
+Every living being, and every person, has seated next to us, seated next to us in our heart, the Paramatma, an expansion of God, Krishna.
 It doesn’t matter how sinful I am, how low a life form my body is, the Lord’s there beside me.
 I am not alone.
 We are never alone.

 I’ve mentioned before that with a serious disease I think we need to become active in the treatment of that disease.
 This is because not all doctors are created equal.